-With so many dog training aids on the market, it is hard to find good advice on what collar to use.
+With so many dog training collars on the market, it is hard to find good advice on which would be the best to use.
 The three main types of collar are solid (traditional collar), half check or full check.

 Full check chains are generally frowned upon in dog training clubs as they are often used wrong and can be damaging.
 Dont get me wrong, they are good if used correctly, but are often not.
 I certainly would not advise using one without having proper instruction first.